Do you think your pets know what is expected of them?

 If there is a behavior that you are not happy with, ask yourself – Have you ever let them know what you expect?
 And setting expectations is different from scolding or discipline.
 Discipline may express the expectation depending on how you do it, but it’s better to set it ahead of time.

-To convey expectations, say out loud exactly what you do want, never cat-1027899_1920what you don’t, (more on that here) and picture in your head what you want.
+To convey expectations, say out loud exactly what you do want, never what you don’t, (more on that here) and picture in your head what you want.
 Feel free to repeat it as often as you want, especially if they don’t seem to get it right away.

 When I babysit my grand-kittens, the expectation is that resident cat Roxy is treated with respect as the house host, and conversely she treats the house guests Chloe and Lily with respect as well.
 It is not expected that they like each other, but it is expected that they either get along or ignore each other.
 I never mention fighting, sparring, growling or hissing as this would send confusing messages.